-Only "project-specific costs" may be requested, i.e. personnel and non-personnel costs that are essential to carry out the project and that go beyond the resources made available from the research institution’s so-called "infrastructure".
-The FWF does not finance infrastructure or basic equipment at research institutions.
+Only project-specific costs may be requested, i.e., personnel and non-personnel costs that are essential to carry out the research project and that go beyond the resources made available from the research institution’s infrastructure.
+The FWF does not generally finance the infrastructure or basic equipment of research institutions.

-The project-specific costs should be calculated in a reasonable manner and must not exceed any upper limits defined for particular funding programmes.
-Inadequate calculations of project costs may represent a reason for rejection, even where the application is considered excellent in scientific/scholarly terms.
+The project-specific costs should be calculated in a reasonable manner.
+Inadequate calculations of project costs may represent a reason for rejection, even if the application is considered excellent in terms of content.

-In order to acquire project-specific equipment, the principal investigator in the FWF-funded project is to instruct his/her research institution to place the corresponding order and effect payment accordingly.
-Each item of equipment is to be recorded in inventory and the acquisition costs are to be reimbursed in accordance with the relevant agreement between the research institution and the FWF.
+The equipment is to be ordered and paid for by the research institution upon the instruction of the principal investigator of the respective FWF project.
+Each piece of equipment is to be recorded in the inventory, and the acquisition costs are to be reimbursed in accordance with the relevant agreement between the research institution and the FWF.

 Depending on the programme, the FWF can exclude the funding of equipment if the respective programme focuses on the promotion of young researchers or publications.